bford/cofo/README.md

 because it encodes both small positive and small negative numbers in the range -64 and +63 as 7-bit unsigned integers from 0 to 127, which CBE in turn encodes in a single byte with no header overhead.

-#### CBE versus base-7 varint encoding

-CBE-encoded integers share the same basic advantages of base-7 varints, namely efficient encoding of small integers while supporting arbitrarily-large integers in principle, with gradually-increasing encoding overhead.
-CBE-encoding yields exactly the same encoding space-efficiency for many small-integer sizes such as unsigned integers from 0&ndash;8 bits, 15&ndash;16 bits,
-29&ndash;32 bits, etc.
-Varint encoding is one byte smaller for some other small-integer sizes, such as 9&ndash;14 bits and 17&ndash;28 bits.

-Starting at 50 bits wide, however,
-CBE encoding is always at least as space-efficient as base-7 encoding, because base-7 incurs a constant &sim;14% overhead on all integer widths, whereas CBE's relative overhead rapidly diminishes for larger integers.
-Encoding a 256-bit cryptographic integer, for example, requires 37 bytes as a varint but only 33 bytes in CBE (&sim;3% overhead), while a 4096-bit RSA integer takes 585 bytes as a varint but only 514 bytes in CBE (&sim;0.4% overhead).

-CBE encoding of integers also has the advantage of not requiring odd shifts within bytes on encoding and decoding, and is less obfuscated against manual inspection.
-The varint encoding of an integer like the  0xDEADBEEF4BADF00D example above would not be particularly recognizable in a hex dump, for example.

-Finally, while varint encoding is specialized to integers, CBE encoding is more general and readily-applicable to many other data types.

 ### String blobs